hwolf46/STVexe/README.md

 There are two versions, one is a python source code file (A, in repository STVcalc) and the other version is a compiled executable (B, in repository STVexe).
 Both versions are packed in a 7zip file.

 A: The python source file is in the repository STVcalc.
 For installation follow the instructions there.
+NOTE: this is version 1.7, whit a modification of epoch and STV calculation by median instead of mean.

 B: This repository STVexe contains five 7zip files with the executable program.
 Click on the green button [Clone or Download], select the tab [Download].
 The complete folder with all files will then be downloaded to a zip file "STVexe-master.zip".
 Unpack this zip file to an empty folder.
 Then make a new sub-folder STVcalculationSingle.
 Unpack the four 7zip files (STVexeFiles_A.7z, STVexeFiles_B.7z, STVexeFiles_C.7z and STVexeFiles_D.7z) into this folder.
 Click STVcalculationSingle.exe or STVcalculationSingle.bat to start the program.
 If you like to start from the base folder then copy STVcalculationSingle.bat to there.